cajuncoding/GraphQL.RepoDB/README.md

     {
         //However, we MUST have the Id field of the parent entity `Character.Id` as part of the original
         //  selection in order to get related droid data!
 This is done by defining a dependency here
-        //  with the [PreProcessingDependencies(....)] attribute; we state that this resolver is dependent
+        //  with the [ResolverProcessingDependencies(....)] attribute; we state that this resolver is dependent
         //  on the Character entity's Id field!
         //NOTE: The original resolver for the parent Character entities will know about this dependency
         //       automatically (auto-magically) because the `Id` field will be included in the selection fields,